bevry/base/README.md

 ## History

+- v1.3.16 May 23, 2014
+	- `Cakefile` now uses the original locations for executables, rather than the npm symlink locations, which for some reason may not always be there

 - v1.3.15 May 16, 2014
 	- `COFFEE_SRC_PATH` is now longer defined in our `Cakefile`, and must now be defined in our `package.json` using `cakeConfiguration`